Skip to Content

 Skills Required: Intermediate.
 You have to be able to use a miter saw, table saw, sander, drill with various bits, and possibly a router.
 You’ll be doing some gluing and screwing and lots of measuring.

-Welcome to our biggest “labor-of-love” project so far – a mid-century modern DIY platform bed frame!
+Welcome to our biggest “labor-of-love” project so far – DIY platform bed frame!
 If you’ve ever shopped for a modern platform bed, you might notice a few things:

 1. It’s difficult to get an original piece from that era in a king size because not many people used king-sized beds in the 60s